About Us

 However we see Neighbourhood Health more than a programme, we see it as a community.
 We're bringing together people across health, social care, and the voluntary sector, united by a shared purpose: helping more people live well, not just treating illness when it happens.
 Which is why we’re encouraging everyone, not just our first 43 places, to get involved!
 Your neighbourhood is welcome to learn from our Phase 1 cohort, but you are also encouraged to join our monthly Community of Practice sessions, our Linkedin community, share your case studies of good practice and access resources from the programme.

-“Our strongest asset is our accumulated wisdom.
+"Our strongest asset is our accumulated wisdom.
 This is about a radical shift in how we approach health and care.
-It is about neighbourhood working.
-It is not a model; it is about a way of working.
+The NNHIP starts with a simple reality - health is wider than healthcare and the vast majority of what shapes our health happens outside clinical settings.
+It is more than a model, it is about a new way of thinking, a new way of working and a new way of delivering care.
 We know there is no one size fits all.
-This is about creating the right capabilities, leadership and enabling infrastructure in local places.”
+This is about creating the right capabilities, leadership and enabling infrastructure in local places, transforming care with a focus on what matters most to people, measuring whole-person outcomes and hardwiring these changes.”

-“Our strongest asset is our accumulated wisdom.
+"Our strongest asset is our accumulated wisdom.
 This is about a radical shift in how we approach health and care.
-It is about neighbourhood working.
-It is not a model; it is about a way of working.
+The NNHIP starts with a simple reality - health is wider than healthcare and the vast majority of what shapes our health happens outside clinical settings.
+It is more than a model, it is about a new way of thinking, a new way of working and a new way of delivering care.
 We know there is no one size fits all.
-This is about creating the right capabilities, leadership and enabling infrastructure in local places.”
+This is about creating the right capabilities, leadership and enabling infrastructure in local places, transforming care with a focus on what matters most to people, measuring whole-person outcomes and hardwiring these changes.”

 Dr Minal Bakhai, General Practitioner, Director of Primary and Community Transformation and Improvement, Senior Responsible Officer for the National Neighbourhood Health Implementation Programme